 Also Read: Top Non-Ivy League Universities

 Hope this blog cleared the importance of SAT scores for Ivy League universities.
-We at Leverage Edu have an exclusive team for Ivy League experts who are just a call away.
-Get in touch to make your application exclusive!
+We at Leverage Edu have an exclusive team of Ivy League experts who are just a call away.
+Get in touch at 1800-57-2000 to make your application exclusive!